 I have never worked so hard for a black bean burger.

 Once I had the patties formed, I used my cast iron pan to create the perfect sear on both sides.
 The cook time was about 3-5 minutes for each side and this made up for the 40 minutes of prep work.
 I paired the burger with cheddar jack cheese and of course J. Kenji’s chipotle mayo.
 I didn’t add the sour cream because every time we get sour cream more than half it goes bad.
 The chipotle mayo was still amazing!
 This is one of the things Mary couldn’t stop talking about.
 I could bottle this mayo up and use it on everything.

 While making this recipe the second time, I took an entire Snapchat story and sent it to my sisters.
 Mary is still in disbelief that it was as good as the one she had, but I think it was reverse psychology to get me to make it for her.
 Well, played.
 Mama pretty much said, “Girl, please.
 I don’t own a food processor and I don’t got time for this,” which is fair.
 Mackie doesn’t have Snapchat, so the verdict is still out on her thoughts.

 In order to make them believers I will have to make it for them.
 Brian was obsessed and would eat this burger everyday.
 After all, we did eat it for four days straight.
+For these photos we used a standard roll.
+But in the second time we made these, I used a potato bun.
+The secret to a good burger is the bun.
+Always go with a fresh potato bun.
 Overall, I thought this was success and I will definitely be making these again.
 I hope you give it a try and let me know what you think!